fmerg/pymerkle/docs/source/encryption.rst

     tree.update(record=b'some byte sequence')

-The `.update`_ method is completely responsible for the tree' s gradual development, preserving its property of being *binary balanced* and ensuring that trees with the same number of leaves have the same topology (despite their possibly different gradual development).
+This method is completely responsible for the tree' s gradual development, preserving its property of being *binary balanced* and ensuring that trees with the same number of leaves have the same topology (despite their possibly different gradual development).

-.. warning:: The `.update`_ method is thought of as low-level
+.. warning:: The *.update* method is thought of as low-level
-        and its usage is *discouraged*.
+        and its usage is discouraged.

 .. _.update: https://pymerkle.readthedocs.io/en/latest/pymerkle.html#pymerkle.MerkleTree.update